genkgo/ember-localforage-adapter/README.md

 ```

 For a more thorough introduction how to use this adapter, please read [Models and application data](https://developer.mozilla.org/en-US/Apps/Build/Modern_web_app_architecture/Models_and_application_data) on the MDN website of Mozilla.

-### Upgrade - BC Breaks

-Version 2.1.0 of this adapter contains backward incompatible changes in order to be compliant with Ember Data 2.0.0.
-There is [an upgrade guide](UPGRADE.md) available.

 ### Localforage Namespace